 4. Don’t make people wait too long

 Yes, it’s all about the right balance.
 Asking more questions and taking your time is very important.
 Equally important is letting the person know as soon as you’ve made a decision.
-And we get it, even when you know right away you don’t have the time, it’s difficult to turn down a request.
+And we get it, even when you know right away you don’t have the time, it isn’t easy to turn down a request.
 But making people wait for a long time will backfire even more.
 The sooner you let people know, the sooner they can come up with an alternative plan.

 5. Be assertive and courteous

 Often, being direct or even blunt is the right way to go.
 But if it makes you feel uncomfortable, there is a way to be polite without sounding too harsh.
-One way of doing this is to acknowledge the request and share that you’re not able to accept any new projects.
+One way of doing this is to acknowledge the request and share that you cannot accept any new projects.
 However, make sure you’re offering explanations, not excuses.
 The latter can seem insincere.